voxit1512/Tef6686/README.md

   Settings are now A,B,C from eustake.
 D are improved settings from prog manual.
   AGC, Deemphasis, IF+ RF+ are now in subroutines so you can set them at other moments.
 If you change settings the old values will be reapplied.
   IF+ RF+ works now also for AM.
-  Squelch will change volumescale for AM.
-But it will not keep the settings after restart like volume :(.
+  Squelch will change volume scale for AM.  if you have the right value change the define AM_VOL_SCALE too that value (now -1)
+*/
+#define AM_VOL_SCALE -1
+/*
+  If you have changed the above value squelch will be off again.
+  Switching from AM to FM or from FM to AM filter settings are kept

   Special thanks to Konrad Kosmatka, author of the original version for Sony XDR-F1HD https://fmdx.pl/xdr-i2c/